 Wherever Cory instructs, he is dedicated to teaching with enthusiasm, high tempo proper skating techniques while exercising good on and off ice character.
 He is all about relationships and he instills his passion of the sport through his knowledge, rigorous training, words of encouragement and his quick smile to calm even the most challenging skater.

 Cory is currently specializing in player development coaching with 20 youth teams with a radius spreading from Western New York to Southern Ontario.
+He recently took part in the Hockey Summit over the summer of 2019 in Ft.
+Myers, Florida with Anaheim Ducks strength and conditioning coach Justin Roethlingschofer hosting NHL, AHL and NCAA players in a specialized invite only camp.

 In addition to his wide-ranging professional experience, Cory excels in community service.
 He offers his time, support and his kind heart to many community groups such as S.A.B.A.H., Variety Club of Buffalo and U.S.A.
 Sled Hockey.